Jan Broekman: Life and work

-Broekman's interest in the ‘Law and Language’–theme has been deepened during his exploration of legal semiotics.
-Connections between “Significs” in the Netherlands, the UK, Germany and Switzerland in the beginning of the 20th century and “Semiotics” of Law in the second half of that century in the US, seem to have more importance for a philosophy of language connected with legal theory than ever was noticed.
-A volume of the series “SpringerBriefs in Law” on Roberta Kevelson that also provides a new, corrected and completed Kevelson bibliography will be published 2018.
+Broekman's interest in law and language has deepened during his exploration of legal semiotics.
+Connections between Significs in the Netherlands, the UK, Germany and Switzerland in the beginning of the 20th century and Semiotics of Law in the second half of that century in the US seem to be increasing in importance for legal philosophy of language.
+In 2018 Legal Signs Fascinate, a volume of the series “SpringerBriefs in Law” on Roberta Kevelson, including a new, corrected and completed Kevelson bibliography was published.

 Festschrifts

 Two festschrifts were published at the occasion of Broekman's retirement in 1996, one in English and one in Dutch: